 Content stored in Workspace 2.0 can be encrypted using a third party encryption tool.
 However, if you lose the encryption key, you will not be able to decrypt your data.

 External users are normally people who are not UBC employees.
-If you share to an email address not attached to an active employees EAD / CWL account, wit will create and/or share to an External user - even if a UBC email address.
+If you share to an email address not attached to an active employee EAD / CWL account, an External account will be created - even if it is a UBC email address.

 External users will receive a notification email when a Workspace user shares a file with them.
-By clicking on the link in the email, they will be redirected to Workspace 2.0 to create an account.
 Please note that external users can only access Workspace via a web browser.

-External users do not have the capability to upload and share files with other users.
-They can only view and edit files shared with them (depending on the permissions granted to them by the Workspace user).
+External users do not have the capability to share files with other users.
+They can only view and edit files shared with them (depending on the permissions granted to them by the internal Workspace user).